pnp/List-Formatting/view-samples/prompt-cards/README.md

 - **Responsive tile layout:** Items are displayed in a card-based layout that adjusts to different screen sizes.
 - **Conditional Icons:** Icons change dynamically based on the value of the **Prompt Category** column.
 - **Theme Color Classes:** Uses theme color classes to ensure the format displays as intended regardless of the site's theme (light, dark, custom, etc.).
+- **Gallery View:** The formatting is designed to work with the Gallery view style.

 ![Screenshot of the prompt cards list view formatting.](./assets/screenshot.png)

 ## View requirements

+**Important:** This formatting depends on the Gallery view style.
+Make sure to set your view to Gallery before applying the formatting.

 |Type|Internal Name|Required|
 |---|---|:---:|